THE JAMES CAIRD

 To arrange a visit to see the James Caird please contact email@example.com

-For schools: visits can be booked on Mondays and Thursdays in College term time; the tour is from 11.15 to 12.15.
+For schools: visits can be booked on Tuesdays and Thursdays in College term time; the tour is from 11.15 to 12.15.

 All visits must be pre-booked by emailing Reception.